 WSEE Subject Guide and worksheets

 Check the Extended Essay guide for specific guidance on completing the various steps in the research and writing process of the EE, and these documents:

-Deadlines for turning in various components of the Extended Essay, for IB Diploma Candidates and IB Course Students in the Class of 2022.
-Includes due dates and full descriptions of all assignments.
+Deadlines for turning in various components of the Extended Essay, for IB Diploma Candidates and IB Course Students in the Class of 2023.

 Presentation requirements of the extended essay

 Information on formatting the extended essay, covering: word counts (what is included and what is NOT included), illustrations, tables, footnotes and endnotes, appendices and specimen materials.
 Covers essays submitted in November 2018 and forward (IB Guide 2018).

 List and description of the six required elements of the final extended essay work that is to be submitted for extended essays for November 2018 and forward (IB Guide 2018).

 Tips from the IB on presenting your Extended Essay in a professional manner, with suggestions on font type and size, citations, and referencing.
 Includes examples showing how choices on font size and type can change the mood and tone of the text being presented.